munix24/javascript/simpleJSprofile/README.md

 stopwatch1.printElapsedMilliseconds();

-//Start 2nd Stopwatch

-//variables are object specific so multiple StopWatches work with min space
+//Start 2nd Stopwatch - variables are object specific so multiple StopWatches work with min space

 var stopwatch2 = new StopWatch();

 //Do some more work

 //Optionally you can stop both stopwatches for a more accurate reading

 stopwatch1.stop();

 stopwatch2.stop();

 //console output time